ColCarroll/ColCarroll.github.io/content/post/parallel-mh.md

 ## What are we impressed by again?

-If you can write an algorithm for "MCMC with multiple chains" as a vectorized routine, then instead of running your algorithm for "MCMC" multiple times, you can run "MCMC with multiple chains" once.
+The above is pretty nice, but maybe we can do better.
+If you write an algorithm for "MCMC with multiple chains" as a vectorized routine, then instead of running your algorithm for "MCMC" multiple times, you can run "MCMC with multiple chains" once.
 Hopefully the linear algebra you used gives you performance gains, too.

 In a very hand-wavy way, we go from